sengeezer/am-react-boilerplate-basic/README.md

 # Indecision

-This is my version of the app to part 1 of Andrew Mead's React course on Udemy.
+This is the basic React boilerplate app from Andrew Mead's React course on Udemy.

-Occasionally, my version will feature ECMA script features Mead did not use.
+Occasionally, my version will feature ECMA script and SASS features Mead did not use.

 ## Babel